Determining the Cost of Care

 - Level of care required

-- Amount of care needed (frequency or number of hours)
+- Amount of care needed (frequency, number of hours, hourly versus 24 hour caregiver)

 - Level of specialization required